5 (British TV channel) programming: Consumer advice programming

 By 2022, the channel have decided to use their 8 O'Clock Hour to schedule a number of consumer advice programmes, the majority of which have been presented by Alexis Conran and scheduled for Thursday nights.
-Unlike the BBC, who still use the Watchdog branding for their consumer advice features on The One Show, Channel 5 have not grouped Conran's shows aound one title, with the programmes having names like Call Centre Chaos: Britain On Hold, Britain's Dog Poo Scandal and Phone Scams: Don't Get Caught Out.
+Unlike the BBC, who still use the Watchdog branding for their consumer advice features on The One Show, Channel 5 have not grouped Conran's shows around one title, with the programmes having names like Call Centre Chaos: Britain On Hold, Britain's Dog Poo Scandal and Phone Scams: Don't Get Caught Out.
 In addition to these programmes, Conran has also presented the series Secrets of Fast Food Giants for the channel and has been one of the presenters hired to host the channel's Jeremy Vine Extra programme while Storm Huntley is on maternity leave.

 In addition to Conran's investigative consumer advice shows, the channel has reported on holiday travel problems caused by staff shortages in Britain's Airport Chaos, with a similar show, dealing with rail transport as well, called Britain's Travel Chaos: How To Save Your Summer scheduled for 12 July 2022 at 8pm.